drichards211/revuer/README.md

   * [X] '.video-screen' width needs to be reduced slightly on iPad landscape mode.
   * [ ] 'Movie edit screen' persists under some circumstances.
   * [ ] Fix layout if library is empty.
+  * [ ] 'Movie edit screen' persists after successfully deleting a movie.
+Are the containers being emptied?